There are tons of great articles on how to do keyword research.

 As you do this for all of your seed keywords, you’ll discover that you won’t add that many new ones over time, or the ones that remain have a low search volume (10-20 searches/month).
 That’s because the best ones are already in your list.
 Don’t worry about that and just keep expanding your list of keywords.

 Then when you think you’re ready, export your Keyword Plan:

 In the dropdown, choose “Plan historical metrics (.csv)”.

 These tools will provide a similar set of keyword data.
-On top of that they will have extra features to discover the most valuable keywords.
-One of their biggest advantages is their competitor keyword research reports.
-That allows you to tap directly into your competitors Google Ads campaigns.
+On top of that, they will have extra features to discover the most valuable keywords.
+One of their biggest advantages is its competitor keyword research reports.
+That allows you to tap directly into your competitors’ Google Ads campaigns.

 Doing all the above is pretty straight forward for branded and product keywords.
 Usually it’s the generic keywords where you’ll spend most time one.